 So, by combining Fultz’s first-year salary along with the assumption that his Nike deal is similar to Simmons’, we can estimate his net worth to be about $25-30 million.

 Philadelphia 76er Markelle Fultz is worth approximately $25 million.
+He’s accumulated this wealth through his rookie NBA contract as well as his endorsement deals.

 During the 2014-2015 season, Fultz’s junior year at DeMatha Catholic High School in Hyattsville, Maryland, he averaged 16.5 points per game, 7.9 rebounds per game, and 4.3 assists per game, and won the conference player of the year award.